ec-edelivery/dynamic-discovery-federated-infrastructure/uc04-registration/README.md

 # to clean startup of the PoC environment
 docker compose -f uc04-registration/docker-compose-dns-query-type-2.yml down -v && docker compose -f uc04-registration/docker-compose-dns-query-type-2.yml up -d
 ```

-Please note that the environment is using  `uc04-registration/docker-compose-dns-query-type-2.yml` compose file  with the domisml:5.0-SNAPSHOT image and different DNS domains and DNX zones which matches `iso6523-actorid-upis.participants.ecosystem.org` format.
+Please note that the environment is using  `uc04-registration/docker-compose-dns-query-type-2.yml` compose file  with different DNS domains and DNS zones which matches `iso6523-actorid-upis.participants.ecosystem.org` format.

-Running the tests is the same as in the previous section.
+The process for running the tests is identical to the previous section, except for the following cases where the "participant identifier regular expression validation" is not yet supported for the experimental DNS template formatter feature:

+- **TestCases 2.x**: RegisterInvalidParticipant 9914:1234567890
+- **TestCases 3.x**: RegisterInvalidParticipant 9914:1234567890
+- **TestCases 4.x**: RegisterInvalidParticipant 0088:1234567890